goeastagent/LIFAD/README.md

 Training and test.

-The entire code is given in the file "exmple_code.py"
+The entire example code is given in the file "exmple_code.py"

 ## Feature extraction